 As the American population continues to age — more and more baby boomers are moving into their 70s and 80s — families are increasingly tackling the challenging question about how to most effectively meet the needs of aging and potentially medically fragile family members, many of whom want to remain in their family homes for as long as possible.
-Often, this question (about where to live and how to care for family members) comes down to deciding between home care (or home health care), with varying levels of intervention and assistance, versus assisted living or nursing home facilities.

 Share This Infographic On Your Site